Mardi Gras (album): Production

+Stu Cook recorded his guitar parts using a pair of cherry sunburst 1972 Gibson Les Paul Deluxes into a Modded Fender Deluxe Reverb and Vox AC30.

 Reception

 Reviews for the album were mixed to poor, with Jon Landau writing in his May 25, 1972, review for Rolling Stone that it was, "relative to a group's established level of performance, the worst album I have ever heard from a major rock band."
 In a rare positive review, Gene Sculatti of Phonograph Record praised John Fogerty's performance on the record, but noted the absence of Tom Fogerty as a downside.
 He concluded: "It may not be Green River or Cosmo's Factory, but Mardi Gras offers some of Creedence's finest moments, and it's a damn good answer to any and all of those 'Rock is Dying' clowns."

 Mardi Gras was not remastered and reissued on CD until 2000.
 A remastered version of the album was featured on the 40th anniversary CCR box set, but not as a stand-alone album.
 It was remastered and released on 180 Gram Vinyl by Analogue Productions in 2006.
 The album was re-released in remastered format as a Japan exclusive in January 2011.